authlib/joserfc/docs/index.rst

 .. important::

-    The string ``"secret"`` employed in the above example is solely intended for demonstration purposes.
+    The string ``"your-secret-key"`` employed in the above example is solely intended for demonstration purposes.
 In a production environment, it is crucial to use a highly secure secret key to ensure robust security measures.

 RFCs
 ----